bozsahin/thebench/README.md

 DEPENDENCIES: You need the following FOUR TOOLS before installing TheBench.

 1. <a href="https://www.python.org/">Python, from 3.8 upwards</a>.
 TheBench's grammar editing tools are written in python.
 I recommend stable versions.
-It usually means the latest and greatest two python releases need upgrade of some libraries such as <code>setuptools</code>.
+The latest and the greatest two python releases tend to need upgrade of some libraries such as <code>setuptools</code>.

 2. <a href="https://pip.pypa.io/en/stable/installation/">pip</a>.
 This is the maintainer of python libraries that we need.